How Retail Industry Data and Geospatial Analysis Are Used to Gain Customer Insights and Drive Growth

 Location Intelligence is a Powerful Tool for Retail Success

-Geospatial analytics in retail has a significant impact on the success of a store or chain.
+Geo-analytics for franchises in retail have a significant impact on the success of a store or chain.
 What works well in one location could ring the death knell in another one.

-By understanding the persona of the ideal customers for a business, and then running location analysis, it is possible to establish whether a site will be successful or not.
-Get it wrong, and it is unlikely that a store will perform, no matter how much you invest in stock, fixtures and layout.
+By understanding the persona of the ideal customers for a business model, and then running location analysis, it is possible to establish whether a site will be successful or not.
+Get it wrong, and it is unlikely that a store will perform, no matter how much you invest in stock, fixtures, and layout.

 For an existing business, all of the elements in this article come together, allowing retailers to make smarter decisions.
 Nothing stays the same, and recent times are a good reminder that “Business as usual”, is not a solid foundation for growth or survival.